 1. Introduction 3

 2. About the Parish 5

-2.1.
-Introduction to the Parish
+2.1 Introduction to the Parish 5

-2.2.
-Key Statistics
+2.2 Key Statistics 5

-2.4.
-Economy and Land- Use 6
+Economy and Land- Use

-2.5.
-Natural and Historic Environment
+2.4 Natural and Historic Environment 6

-2.6.
-Transport 8
+2.5 Transport 8

-2.7.
-Facilities and Services 8
+2.6 Facilities and Services 8

-З. The NDP Preparation Process 11
+3. The NDP Preparation Process 11

-3.1.
-How the NDP has Evolved So Far
+3.1 How the NDP has Evolved So Far 11

-3.2.
-The Recommendations and Key Priorities Identified from the Pub olic
+3.2 The Recommendations and Key Priorities Identified from the First Phase e of

-Engagement
+Pub olic Engagement 13

-3.3.
-Current Stage of the Portreath NDP 16
+3.3 Current Stage of the Portreath NDP 15

-3.4.
-The role of the NDP and its relationship with other planning polic and guidance cies 19
+3.4 The role of the NDP and its relationship with other planning policies an d

+gui dance 17

-4. The NDP Supporting Documentation 20
+4. The NDP Supporting Documentation 18

-5. The Vision for Portreath Parish 21
+5. The Vision for Portreath Parish 19

-6. The NDP Objectives 22
+6. The NDP Objectives 20

-a) Hou using Objectives
+a) F Housing Objectives 20

-vironment Objectives
+Environment Objectives

-ial and Community Objectives
+Social and Community Objectives

-iness objective
+Business objective

-7. NDP Policies 24
+7. NDP Policies 22

-7.1.
-Introduction to Policies 24

-Но ousing Policies .
-26
+Но using Policies 24

-7.2.
-Policy 1: Locations and Scale for New Housing Development 27
+Policy 1: Locations and Scale for New Housing Development

-7.3.
 Policy 2: Housing Type, Size and Layout

-7.4.
-Policy 3: Principal Residency Condition to be attached to all new- -
+Policy 3: Principle Residency Condition to be attached to all new-build

-build dwellings 32
+dwe ellings 34

-Desig gn and Development Standards Policies 33 7.5.
-Policy 4: Design 33 Herit age Policies 34 7.6.
-Policy 5 Designated and Non-designated Heritage Assets 7.7.
-Policy 6 The Portreath Harbour, St Agnes and Gwennap components of the Cornwall and West Devon World Heritage S Site 35 Envir onmental Policies 37 7.8.
-Policy 7: Conserving and Enhancing Village Character 37 7.9.
-Policy 8 Provision of Energy efficient buildings and places 41 7.10.
-Policy 9 Safeguarding and Enhancing Valued Landscapes and Seascapes 42 7.11.
-Policy 10 Conserving and Enhancing the Godrevy to Portreath Section of the Cornwall AONB 44 7.12.
-Policy 11 Conserving, Enhancing and Restoring Biodiversity and l the Natural Environment 46 7.13.
-Policy 12 Informal Recreational Activities and Access 7.14.
-Policy 13 Flood and Tidal Vulnerability and Coastal Erosion 48 Socia Il and Community Policies 50 7.15.
-Policy 14 Local Green Space Designations 50 7.16.
-Policy 15: Supporting and Safeguarding Community Facilities 52 7.17.
-Policy 16: Community Scale Renewable Energy 53 Busir ness and Tourism Policies 54 7.18.
-Policy 17: Business and Employment 54 7.19.
-Policy 18: Visitor Experience and the Local Leisure Economy Gloss sary and Abbreviations 57 Deta iled Definitions For the Housing Policies from paragraphs 1.6 55 - of the LP:SP
+Des sign and Development Standards Policies 35

+7.5 Policy 4: Design 3 3 Heritage Policies 3( 3 7.7Policy 6 The Portreath Harbour and St Agnes components of the Cornwal П and West Devon World Heritage Site 3 Environmental Policies 4( 7.8 Policy 7: Conserving and Enhancing Village Character 4( 4 7.10 Policy 9 Safeguarding and Enhancing Valued Landscapes and Seascapes 4 7.11 Policy 10 Conserving and Enhancing the Godrevy to Portreath Section o f the Cornwall AONB 4 7.12 Policy 11 Conserving, Enhancing and Restoring Biodiversity and the Natural Environment 4 7.13 Policy 12 Informal Recreational Activities and Access !
+5( 7.14 Policy 13 Flood and Tidal Vulnerability and Coastal Erosion 5 Social and Community Policies 53 7.15 Policy 14 Local Green Space Designations 5 7.16 Policy 15: Supporting and Safeguarding Community Facilities 5 7.17 Policy 16: Community Scale Renewable Energy 6